linzhangcs/blog/_posts/2018-09-11-randomeStoryGenerator.md

 tags: [Computational Approaches to Narrative]
 ---

 There is a story I learned as a first grader in china.
 It is a very famous story, its title has become an idiom - "塞翁失马，焉知非福".
-The closet translation in meaning is a blessing in disguise or every cloud has a silver lining.
-I want to use it a the structure for my random story generator.
+The closest translation in meaning is a blessing in disguise or every cloud has a silver lining.
+I want to use its structure for my random story generator.

 The basic translation of this story is the following: